Bevy Version:0.16(upcoming / release candidate)

 Tracing

-The features trace and wgpu_trace may be useful for profiling and diagnosing performance issues.
+The trace feature is useful for profiling and diagnosing performance issues.

 trace_chrome and trace_tracy choose the backend you want to use to visualize the traces.